hyunchol-jun/markdown-cv/coverletter.md

 \
 \
 \
-As a passionate web developer, I am excited to apply for the Python Backend Engineer at Appnovation.
+As a passionate web developer, I am excited to apply for the {{ page.position }} at {{ page.company }}.
 With self-teaching various programming languages such as C++, Java, and Python and a background in Engineering, I have a strong understanding of algorithms and data structures as well as Command Line Tools.
-Combined with the recent web development skills I gained in the bootcamp at BrainStation, such as HTML, CSS, JavaScript, React and Node.js, I have the skills to help Appnovation succeed.
+Combined with the recent web development skills I gained in the bootcamp at BrainStation, such as HTML, CSS, JavaScript, React and Node.js, I am confident that I have the skills to help {{ page.company }} succeed.
 \
 \
 In my previous position at Oracle Korea, I was fortunate to pursue and achieve OCP(Oracle 10g Certified Professional) and OCJP(Oracle Certified Java SE 6 Programmer), which gave me a solid understanding of RDBMS, as well as Java programming.